cancellogic/Hoeffding-Integer/README.md

 println!("Hoeffding's dependence coefficient D as integer: {}", hoeffding_dependence_statistic_as_integer );
 println!("min and max possible for statistic: {} <--> {}",dependence_min, dependence_max);
 # Babble...
 Evygene Slutsky may have anticipated some of Hoeffding's work on dependence, but cold war, stoic man and little published in the west.
+I believe ES died the say year H published his this statistic and I think there might be a connection.